hasandex/Library.Management.Demo/README.md

 ## API Endpoints

 Method	Endpoint	Description:
 - GET	/api/book/List	                        Get the list of all books.
 - GET	/api/book/GetById/{id}	               Get a book by its ID.
 - POST	/api/book/Create	                  Add a new book.
 - PUT	/api/book/Update	                     Update an existing book.
 - DELETE	/api/book/Delete/{id}	            Delete a book by its ID.
 - GET	/api/book/List?search="key search"	   Search for books by title, author, or genre.
-- GET /api/book/BooksRating  Display books rating
+- GET /api/book/BooksRating                  Display books rating.